 Enron Credit also focuses on originating pools of trade credit risk that are then syndicated into the capital or insurance markets.
 This activity enables the Company to capture the pricing arbitrage between the banking / capital markets and the insurance markets.
 Enron Credit completed two structured portfolio transactions by the end of 2000, with a total notational value in excess of $1.5 Billion.

 Looking forward at the opportunity set, there are large portfolio concentration issues, particularly in the telecommunications sector, which corporates are increasingly looking to transfer risk off of their balance sheet.
 While hedging a single large credit risk is prohibitively expensive, a pooled set of diversified risks is quite managable.
-The FBP allows the creation of the required pool without a lot of cumbersome transfer of assets.
+The DBS allows the creation of the required pool without a lot of cumbersome transfer of assets.
 Once the pool is formed, classic CBO technology distributes the risks.

 IV.2.4 Integrated Solutions

-The Company’s product and service offering FBPprovides the corporate sector with outsourcing services for a significant portion of a company’s credit function.
+The Company’s product and service offering provides the corporate sector with outsourcing services for a significant portion of a company’s credit function.
 In this role, it would work in conjunction with companies to set limits on how much risk a company wishes to self insure, calculate the credit risk in every transaction, track risk exposure and price the cost of hedging when exposure needs to be transferred off of the customer’s balance sheet.
 Limits could be set by specific reference names and/or industry based on a company’s needs and preference; i.e., the ECN would enable the automatic transfer of risk once limits are reached.

 The integrated solutions offering is expected to be developed through the course of 2001.
 Credit information, analytical tools, such as credit reporting, credit indices and valuation curves, and limited hedging services are expected to integratable by mid-year 2001 with rules-based automation being completed by the end of the third-quarter.